 This Base Prospectus is issued in compliance with the Prospectus Regulation for the purpose of giving information with regard to the issue of notes ("Notes") issued under the Euro Medium Term Note Programme (the "Programme") described in this Base Prospectus during the period of twelve months after the date hereof.
-Application will be made to the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for Notes issued under the Programme within twelve months after the date hereof to be admitted to the official list ("the Official List") and to trading on Euronext Dublin.
+Application will be made to the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") or to the Bucharest Stock Exchange for Notes issued under the Programme within twelve months after the date hereof to be admitted to the official List ("the Official List") and to trading on Euronext Dublin or to the Bucharest Stock Exchange.
 The regulated market of Euronext Dublin is a regulated market for the purposes of Directive 2014/65/EU on markets in financial instruments.
+The regulated market of Bucharest Stock Exchange is a regulated market for the purposes of Directive 2014/65/EU on markets in financial instruments.

 The requirement to publish a prospectus under the Prospectus Regulation only applies to Notes which are to be admitted to trading on a regulated market in the European Economic Area (the "EEA") and/or offered to the public in the EEA other than in circumstances where an exemption is available under Article 1(4) and/or 3(2) of the Prospectus Regulation.
 References in this Base Prospectus to "Exempt Notes" are to Notes for which no prospectus is required to be published under the Prospectus Regulation.
-The CBI has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Notes.
+The Central Bank has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Notes.

 This Base Prospectus (as supplemented as at the relevant time, if applicable) is valid for 12 months from its date in relation to Notes which are to be admitted to trading on a regulated market in the EEA.
 The obligation to supplement this Base Prospectus in the event of a significant new factor, material mistake or material inaccuracy does not apply when this Base Prospectus is no longer valid.
-This Base Prospectus supersedes and replaces in its entirety the base prospectus dated 24 November 2023.
+This Base Prospectus supersedes and replaces in its entirety the base prospectus dated 23 September 2024.